Skip to main content

 How much does cancer treatment cost with Medicare?

-With a Medicare Advantage plan, you can expect to reach the MOOP limit of $8,850 when receiving cancer treatments.
+With a Medicare Advantage plan, you can expect to reach the MOOP limit when receiving cancer treatments.
 Medicare Advantage also may require prior authorization, while Original Medicare does not.
 Some Part C plans may set the MOOP at a lower level, so it is important to consider when choosing a Part C plan.

 The cost of prescription medications under a Medicare Part D plan will vary.
 It’s always best practice to look closely at the prescription drug plan formulary to ensure all your cancer medications will be covered.